Terrace (building)

 A terrace is an external, raised, open, flat area in either a landscape (such as a park or garden) near a building, or as a roof terrace on a flat roof.

 Ground terraces

 Terraces are used primarily for leisure activity such as sitting, strolling, or resting.
 The term often applies to a raised area in front of a monumental building or structure, which is usually reached by a grand staircase and surrounded by a balustrade.
 A terrace may be supported by an embankment or solid foundation, either natural or man-made.
-Terraces may also be platforms, supported by columns but without the space below filled in, but terraces are always open to the sky and may or may not be paved.
+But terraces are always open to the sky and may or may not be paved.